openapi-ts/openapi-typescript/packages/openapi-typescript/CONTRIBUTING.md

 This library has both unit tests (tests that test a tiny part of a schema) and snapshot tests (tests that run over an entire, complete schema).
 When opening a PR, the former are more valuable than the latter, and are always required.
 However, updating snapshot tests can help with the following:

-- Fixing bugs that deal with multiple schemas with remote `$ref`s
 - Fixing Node.js or OS-related bugs
 - Adding a CLI option that changes the entire output